-The expansion of residential areas must therefore be planned for, and in each urban area the spatial implications of expansion and densification must be considered in terms of the adopted SDF (2022).
+The expansion of residential areas must therefore be planned for, and in each urban area the spatial implications of expansion and densification must be considered in terms of the adopted SDF (2015) and draft SDF (2021).
 It is anticipated that the majority of this expansion will take place in the N3 Corridor (the South Eastern District specifically), which is the area where the most substantial areas of land for development where future economic development will potentially be concentrated.